martward/MyCollections/README.md

 The data will be stored in a SQL database.
 There will be six activities:
-  - Home			Here the user can choose or add a collection/database
+  - Home_Activity:	Here the user can choose or add a collection/database
-  - Collection 		Here the user can chooser or add an object
+  - Collection_Activity: 		Here the user can chooser or add an object
-  - Object		Here the user can see or choose to edit an object
+  - Object_Activity:		Here the user can see or choose to edit an object
-  - EditObject		Here the user can edit an object
+  - EditObject_Activity:		Here the user can edit an object
-  - CreateDatabase	Here the user can create a new database
+  - CreateDatabase_Activity:	Here the user can create a new database
-  - AddObject		Here the user can add a object to a database
+  - AddObject_Activity:		Here the user can add a object to a database

 Features: